• Contact Us

 0

-President Irfaan Ali on Friday said an Artificial Intelligence (AI)-based policing system was being deployed to track and intercept vehicles for which there are unpaid traffic tickets.
+President Irfaan Ali on Friday said an artificial intelligence (AI) surveillance system was being deployed to track and intercept vehicles for unpaid traffic tickets.

 “The mobile unit will drive along the road and automatically pick up all the vehicles with outstanding traffic offences, and those vehicles are pulled in,” he said, referring to a pilot phase earlier this week that netted 250 vehicles for which there were outstanding tickets.

-The President said INTERPOL, Regional Security System, United States and other technology partners would be involved in improving efficiency of the security system.
+The President said INTERPOL, regional security systems, the United States and other technology partners would be involved in improving efficiency of the security system.

 Share this: